srinithi474/Smart-Drowsiness-Detection-System-/README.md

 -Search beep.mp3 in your browser then ownload the beep alert sound file (or use your own named `beep.mp3`):

  > Rename it to `beep.mp3` if needed and put it in the same folder as your Python script.
+-I upload the dlib whl file.If you want this gui run without error you should download the dlib whl.
+Otherwise it shows the error.

 6.How to Run